 Stay Connected: Pre-book a local SIM card and collect it at Phuket International Airport upon arrival.
 The one I got from Klook came with 15GB worth of data at up to 4G speeds, and had pretty good coverage all around the island.

 Best Time to Visit: The high season in Phuket begins in November, but tourist hordes don’t arrive till December.
 Skip the crowds and travel during the “shoulder” season (April, May, November, and October).
 Tourist numbers are slightly lower then, but the weather is still ideal for a relaxing holiday.

 Getting around Phuket

 Private Car Charter: Travelling in a group?
 Book a private car charter for more convenience!
-Cars can be hired on an 8- or 12-hour basis with your own itinerary or recommendations from the driver.
+Cars can be hired on an 8-hour basis with your own itinerary or recommendations from the driver.
 You could also just hand him this itinerary you’re reading 😉

 Day 1: Experience the Phuket Charm